MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

     >**Note:** Ensure the policies are marked as **Active** when reviewing the policies that were created.
 Information barrier policies must be active before they are applied.

+You have successfully created the Legal-Marketing and Marketing-Legal information barrier policies using PowerShell and verified their status as active by running the Get-InformationBarrierPolicy cmdlet.

 ## Task 5: Apply Information barrier policies

+In this task, you will use PowerShell to apply the active Information barrier policies and check their application status.

-1. The elevated powershell window should still be open.
+1. The elevated PowerShell window should still be open.

 1. Run the **Start-InformationBarrierPoliciesApplication** cmdlet to apply the active Information barrier policies: